lemcu/Tattanii-Scripts/README.md

 #### Usage

-1.Open /Tattanii-Scripts/EMLibGen/src/EMLibGen.pro in QtCreator
+1. Open /Tattanii-Scripts/EMLibGen/src/EMLibGen.pro in QtCreator
-2.Make sure the Projects->Build directory is set to /Tattanii-Scripts/EMLibGen/build for both Debug and Release builds.
+2. Make sure the Projects->Build directory is set to /Tattanii-Scripts/EMLibGen/build for both Debug and Release builds.
-3.Compile and Run.
+3. Compile and Run.
-4.Open Footprint file packages.pac created using EMFootPrintGen 5.Click `Open CSV File and Generate` button.
+4. Open Footprint file packages.pac created using EMFootPrintGen
+5. Click `Open CSV File and Generate` button.
 Select all .csv files.
     > This creates /Tattanii-Scripts/output/EnergyMicro.lbr
-6.Use `Save Eagle Library` button to save the generated library to another location (say /eagle/lbr/ folder)
+6. Use `Save Eagle Library` button to save the generated library to another location (say /eagle/lbr/ folder)

 ### What is in the name?